olivier3rukera/multi-choice-server/README.md

 1. **Multi Choice Editor** : give a user friendly interface to save questions in a suitable format for the server and client program
 2. **Multi Choice Client** : It is the program to be installed on the client side.
 3. **Multi Choice Server** : It is the program to be installed on the server side.
-It will wait for connections request from clients and will send a customised questionnaire for each client.
+It will wait for connection requests from clients and will send a customised questionnaire for each client.

-# Prerequistes
+# Prerequisites
 Qt 5.6 or above.